The Fog of War: Decoding Zelensky's Washington Post interview

+'Zelensky's answers were very revealing, not from what he boasts about but for what he admits,' said Ezra Levant.

-Tonight on the Ezra Levant Show, Ezra examines how deciphering truth from propaganda has become an arduous task in the Ukrainian conflict.
+On last night's episode of The Ezra Levant Show, Ezra examined how deciphering truth from propaganda has become an arduous task in the Ukrainian conflict.
 Both sides, Ukraine and Russia, employ sophisticated methods to shape public opinion and maintain support for their respective causes.

-The advent of drone warfare has added a new layer of complexity to this information war.
-With drones used for reconnaissance and attacks, it is increasingly challenging to determine the authenticity of the images and videos flooding our social media feeds.

-Propaganda has become an essential tool in modern warfare, not confined to authoritarian regimes like Russia and Ukraine, but prevalent even in liberal democracies such as Canada, the United States, and Western Europe.

 Zelensky's candid responses shed light on Ukraine's struggles, needs, and aspirations.
 He emphasizes the indispensability of ammunition for a counteroffensive, the devastating impact of the war on civilian infrastructure, and the country's desire for long-range weapons and Western-standard fighter jets like the F-16.